Sandals With Awesome Arch Support

 So, why is it so important to wear sandals with excellent arch support?
 Well, in addition to it potentially helping stave off fallen arches occurring later in life, wearing the right shoes can help improve balance and posture, help maintain structural integrity of the feet, and lessen foot pain, among other reasons.
+Got you hooked?
 Keep reading to find out more.

 Check out this video for some great foot stretching exercises:

 Surprisingly enough, it’s been suggested that those with flat feet should go barefoot more often!
 Indeed, walking barefoot is thought to improve the strength of the muscles of the foot.
 Because people with flat feet are believed to have less intrinsic muscle strength, walking barefoot is therefore a great way to strengthen their foot muscle and improve foot stabilization overtime. .
 Intrinsic muscles are the muscles along the bottom of the foot.